eth-sri/dp-sniper/README.md

 You can ignore the warning `ResourceWarning: unclosed running multiprocessing pool`.

 _Note: The above steps are sufficient to use the main package `dpsniper`.
-If you would like to run the experiments from the SP 2021 research paper, you have to follow additional installation steps as described [below](README.md#sp-2021-evaluation)._
+If you would like to run the experiments from the SP 2021 research paper, you have to follow additional installation steps as described in [eval_sp2021/README.md](eval_sp2021/README.md))._

 ## Basic Usage